Larawiz/docs/docs/model-properties/seeders.md

 ## Transactions

-All `seed` methods are called within a [Database Transaction](https://laravel.com/docs/database#database-transactions).
-This to avoids the development hell of orphaned or incomplete records when a seeder throws an error.
-It also speeds up seeding under SQLite.
+All seeding methods are called within a [Database Transaction](https://laravel.com/docs/database#database-transactions) to avoid ~~the development hell of~~ orphaned or incomplete records when a seeder throws an error in the middle of the operation.
+It also speeds up seeding under SQLite when using a file-based database.

 If you don't want to run transactions at all, set the `$transactions` property to false.